 rose gardens and shrubs planted.
 The Library was well stocked and relocatable classrooms replaced the old pre-fabricated classrooms.

-The Te Kohanga Pre school unit in Knighton Rd was established in the mid 1970s and was seen as an attached unit to the school.
+The Te Kohanga pre school unit in Knighton Rd was established in the mid 1970s and was seen as an attached unit to the school.
 Initially it was used for research purposes.
-Many pre school, children with language, environment and other problems benefited from programmes initiated to help them adjust to school life upon enrolling at school.
+Many pre schoolers, and children with language, environment and other problems benefited from programmes initiated to help them adjust to school life upon enrolling at school.